Indiana Players to Watch Against Kent State - First Round

 Indiana Players to Watch

-Race Thompson averages 7.9 points, 5 rebounds and 1 assists per contest.
-Defensively, he posts 1 steal and 0.9 blocked shots.
+Race Thompson is posting 7.9 points, 1 assists and 5 rebounds per game.

-Miller Kopp puts up 7.9 points, 2.5 rebounds and 1.2 assists per contest.
-Defensively, he posts 0.7 steals and 0.2 blocked shots.
+Miller Kopp posts 7.9 points, 2.5 rebounds and 1.2 assists per contest.
+Defensively, he averages 0.7 steals and 0.2 blocked shots.

-Trey Galloway averages 6.8 points, 3 rebounds and 2 assists per contest.
-Defensively, he averages 0.6 steals and 0.1 blocked shots.
+Trey Galloway is putting up 6.8 points, 2 assists and 3 rebounds per contest.

 Indiana Top Performers (Last 10 Games)